McCauley (surname): Ireland (including the Republic of Ireland, and Northern Ireland)

 In Ireland, the surnames are generally popular in County Londonderry, in Northern Ireland, and the province of Ulster.
 It is also found in numbers in County Leitrim, County Galway, and County Wexford—all in the Republic of Ireland.
 According to the General Register Office in Ireland, there were 30 McCauley births recorded in 1890, and there were 49 for the surname McAuley.
-When the numbers for these names were combined together, including certain spelling variations, the data showed that there were 107 total births in Ireland—6 of which were in the province of Leinster, 90 in the province of Ulster, and 11 in the province of Connacht; the counties in which these 107 births were principally found were County Antrim and County Donegal.
+When the numbers for these names were combined, including certain spelling variations, the data showed that there were 107 total births in Ireland—6 of which were in the province of Leinster, 90 in the province of Ulster, and 11 in the province of Connacht; the counties in which these 107 births were principally found were County Antrim and County Donegal.
 The similarly spelt surname McAuliffe had 39 births, and 40 in total, when combining certain spelling variations; all of these 40 were recorded in the province of Munster, and 29 of these in County Cork.

 United States

-In 1990, the United States Census Bureau undertook a study of the 1990 United States Census, and released a sample of data concerning the most common names.
+In 1990, the United States Census Bureau undertook a study of the 1990 United States census, and released a sample of data concerning the most common names.
 According to this sample of 6.3 million people (who had 88,799 unique last names), "MCCAULEY" ranked 1,431st most common last name, and was borne by 0.009 percent of the population sample.
 "MACCAULEY" was much less common; it ranked 70,537th most common last name, and was borne by 0.000 percent of the population sample.
-Within the 2000 United States Census, "MCCAULEY" was the 1,360th most common last name, with 23,926 occurrences.
+Within the 2000 United States census, "MCCAULEY" was the 1,360th most common last name, with 23,926 occurrences.
 "MACCAULEY" did not rank amongst the top 151,671 last names.
-The table below shows the data concerning racial-ethnic aspects of the surnames in the 2000 United States Census.
+The table below shows the data concerning racial-ethnic aspects of the surnames in the 2000 United States census.